stu-bell/singalong/README.md

 1. Update base repository url in `vite.config.js`
 1. `npm run deploy`

+Project will be built, the dist folder renamed as `singalong`, which is deployed to Github pages.
+If you encounter a permission denied error during the mv step, check you're not running any dev servers that are locking that folder.

 # Build (for running locally or deploying elsewhere)

 1. `npm run build`